quintoandar/butterfree/README.md

 ### API Documentation

-TL;DR: If you created a new class, changed a method or just added new information in the docstrings, you will need to update the API documentation and it's super simple, just run `make update-docs` before you commit.
+If you created a new class, changed a method or just added new information in the documents and these changes have already been to the master branch, you will need to update the API documentation and it's super simple, in the **documentation** branch just bring the modifications from the master branch and run `make update-docs`.

 ```bash
 make update-docs
 ```

-No need to worry about modifying the `html files`, everything is generated from [Sphinx](https://www.sphinx-doc.org/en/master/index.html) and hosted by [GithubPages](https://pages.github.com/).
+No need to worry about modifying the `html files`, everything is generated from [Sphinx](https://www.sphinx-doc.org/en/master/index.html) and hosted by [ReadtheDocs](https://readthedocs.org/).
-But your documentation changes will only be applied after a release to branch master.
+But your documentation changes will only be applied after a merge to documentation branch.

 ## Git Flow